 His first CD on Black Box, The Silver Swan was an enormous critical success, followed by Reminding, a disc of Soviet music.
 Constant Filter (music for cello and electronics by John Metcalfe) is Matthew’s second release for Signum Classics, following the five-star success of The Dance of the Three Legged Elephants with jazz pianist Julian Joseph.

-Much of 2013 is taken up by a 100-event tour of the UK to celebrate the centenary of Benjamin Britten – the itinerary will include venues as diverse as a Victorian swimming pool, a lighthouse, a barn and a cave, as well as a host of educational projects.
-The tour is accompanied by a new release on Signum Classics, Around Britten, described by Sinfini as “a defining statement in modern cello playing”.
+In 2013 Matthew undertook an astonishing 100-event UK tour celebrating Benjamin Britten – the itinerary included venues as diverse as a Victorian swimming pool, a lighthouse, a barn and the Wigmore Hall in London, as well as a host of educational projects in schools, a hospice, an old people’s home and a prison.
+The tour was accompanied by a release on Signum Classics, Around Britten, described by Sinfini as “a defining statement in modern cello playing”.